lezgin-alimoglu/CubeMars-AK60-6/README.md

    Update your motor parameters using the file available in the CubeMars Discord channel.

 2. **Change the Motor Mode:**
-   By using upper computer program, change the motor mode which mode you mant to use.
+   By using upper computer program, change the motor mode which mode you will use.
 If you do not, this can be harmful for motor and burn some drivers.
 ---

 ### Files Included